dyninc/oci-dns-migration-script/README.md

 **Step 4: Usage**

+`python migrate_zone.py dynect-customer-name dynect-user-name --zone-name example.com`

+Or

-`python migrate_zone.py example.com dynect-customer-name dynect-user-name`
+`python migrate_zone.py dynect-customer-name dynect-user-name --zone-names-file zones.txt`

 Dynect credentials with permission to read the zone from Dynect are required.
 The following permissions should be enabled on the Dynect-user-name: